JocheAttah/instagram-clone/README.md

 ## Improvements I plan to make

 -when you sign up it doesnt automatically sign you in so you cant upload. it should either automatically sign you in or ask you to siign in witth your newly created account.

+- Add to top nav but for everyone that doesn't work make it disabled.
 - Make a button that brings u a modal for photo upload let it stick to the bottom.